sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 - Click through to stage and commit changes
 - Click sync

-This will push the changes made (and saved) on your local file system to the GitHub repository hosting your code.
+This will push saved changes from the local file system to the GitHub repository.

 # Deploy the website
-At long last!
-The final step in the process is linking the GitHub repository containing your edited theme code to GitHub Pages.
+Link the GitHub repository to GitHub Pages.

 ## GitHub Pages
-- In VS Code, edit the ```_config.yml``` file to reflect the url of your GitHub repo
+- In VS Code, edit the ```_config.yml``` file to reflect the url of the GitHub repo
 ![configurl](/assets/css/configurl.png)
 - Save and push the changes via Source Control tab
 - Navigate to ['GitHub Settings'](https://github.com/settings/profile)
 - Navigate to ['Pages'](https://github.com/settings/pages)
 - Under 'Source', select a source to deploy
-- Choose your repository's main branch
+- Choose the repository's main branch

 ### Check the update
 - Go to the URL specified in the ```_Config.yml``` and GitHub Pages deployment source